CyrilBochet/YousignApiClient/README.en.md

 $fileName = 'file.pdf';

-// On ajoute le fichier à signer
+// We add the file to sign
 $client->advancedProcedureAddFile($filePath, $fileName);

-// On définit le·s différent·s emplacement·s de signature
+// We define the signature locations
 $emplacementsSignature = array(
   [
     'position' => '64,71,245,142',